Now Reading:

 Early preparing for labor and delivery allows families to understand hospital procedures and make informed decisions.

 Doctors also provide childbirth preparation guidance to explain pain management, delivery options, and NICU readiness if needed.
+Some hospitals will arrange for you to take a tour of the NICU in advance, so that you may familiarize yourself with the environment.

 Support After Diagnosis